psx-spx/psx-spx.github.io/docs/konamisystem573.md

 |    7 |    | Unknown (goes into CPLD)                                 |
 | 8-15 |    | _Unused_                                                 |

 Bit 6 controls whether `SDA` on the security cartridge is an input or an output.
 If set, `SDA` will output the same logic level as `D0`, otherwise the pin will be floating.
-Bits 0-5 are used to select what shall be mapped to the first 4 MB of the expansion region at `0x1f000000`, according to the following
+Bits 0-5 are used to switch the device mapped to the 4 MB `0x1f000000-0x1f3fffff` region:
-table:

 | Bank  | Mapped to                             |
 | ----: | :------------------------------------ |